-The Late Robin Gibb CBE is a British born citizen who has created and donated hundreds of millions of pounds for Britain and its economy.
-With his brothers they formed the Bee Gees one of the world’s top three most successful music composers, singers and musicians.
-Robin has campaigned much of his life for talented but unoticed or unsung heroes, the creators and sectors of industry and defence that are often forgotten.
-The Late Robin Gibb CBE gave his support to SBID as Ambassador for Intellectual Property.
+The Late Robin Gibb CBE was a British born citizen who was responsible for pumping hundreds of millions of pounds into the British economy.
+With his brothers he formed the Bee Gees, a trio of the world’s most successful composers, singers and musicians.
+During his life, Robin campaigned tirelessly for talented but often unsung heroes, whether they were artists in the creative industry and members of the armed forces.

-• Advising Microsoft on various trade mark and copyright actions including the well-publicised judgment in Microsoft v Ling & Others.
+• Advising Microsoft on various trade mark and copyright actions, including the well-publicised judgment in Microsoft v Ling & Others.

-• Advising Leyton Orient on their challenge to the award of the Olympic Stadium to West Ham
+• Advising Leyton Orient on their challenge to the award of the Olympic Stadium to West Ham.

-Mishcon de Reya is one of the UK’s leading law firms, it excels in business.
-Here is a small but representative selection of their clients: • American Express • British Land Plc • Christian Louboutin • Microsoft • Dell • Foxtons • Gucci Group • Harvey Nichols • Universal Music Group
+Mishcon de Reya is one of the UK’s leading law firms.
+It excels in business.
+Here is a small but representative selection of their clients: • American Express • British Land Plc • Christian Louboutin • Microsoft • Dell • Foxtons • Gucci Group • Harvey Nichols • Universal Music Group.